Bomchoo/Arvanis-Wiki/docs/index.md

 - **Orcs**: Encounter the proud and fierce orc tribes, struggling to reclaim their honor and place in the world.
 - **Humans**: Engage with the most versatile and politically driven race, whose kingdoms and alliances dominate much of Arvanis.

-For more on Races and their origins in Arvanis, please see the Races Page.
+For more on Races and their origins in Arvanis, please see the Player Races Page.

 ## Politics